hoho0001/mad9022-w19/instructor-notes.md

 ## Project Sequence

-Next year change order for Cordova projects
+Next year change order for Cordova projects.
+Maybe make 2 android and 2 ios and 2 both

 1. Audio player
 2. Photo
-3. Local Notifications
+3. Local Notifications - replace this with contacts?
-4. Geolocation
+4. Geolocation - move sooner
 5. Canvas + capture video + thumbnails - Replace this with simpler one
 6. Tundra

+## Alternate version of projects

+Maybe build towards a bigger project with simplier versions of an app that get combined.
+Budget app with reminders?
+Giftr app?

+## API Assignment Final

+Maybe make it smaller and focus more on good design, error messages, UX, etc

 ## Vuepress site